DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-4-ect-theory.md

 Things to watch out for:

 - Being told that a pupil “learns best kinesthetically” and therefore should be allowed to wander around the classroom when they feel like it.
 There is very little evidence of successful interventions based on learning styles theory.
 (Willingham 2004)
-- Activities which claim to exercise pupils’ multiple intelligences, such as getting pupils to sing and dance when reciting times tables.
+- Activities which claim to exercise pupils' multiple intelligences, such as getting pupils to sing and dance when reciting times tables.
 Gardner (1995) describes such use of multiple intelligences as trivial.
 This is trivial because pupils are not really engaged in the thing they need to think hard about.
 - A colleague gives you advice to prepare three different versions of the same worked example, one which uses pictures, one which uses words and one which includes a video recording of yourself completing it so pupils have “choice” about how to study.
 Do not spend your time creating these resources ‒ one quality resource (e.g. talking pupils through a written example) will be better.